-Ommanney’s most junior crewman that day in August 1850, a 20-year-old able seaman, would grow up to be the most powerful man in the Royal Geographical Society.
+Ommanney’s youngest crewman that day in August 1850, a 20-year-old midshipman, would grow up to be the most powerful man in the Royal Geographical Society.

 His name was Clements Markham.
 He would later become the father of British Antarctic exploration, and the mentor of Robert Falcon Scott.

 In 1905, Markham wrote an obituary for his old captain.
 “Sir Erasmus, it is to be feared, was a disappointed man … he felt that his services had not been duly recognised.”

 Logan notes that Ommanney “couldn’t have known that his first discoveries would be his last discoveries – some of the only clues we have over a century and a half later.”

 They were his first and they were his last.
 He chose this moment, that expedition, these discoveries, over everything else.